Waivers of Inadmissibility for U.S. Immigration

 - Alien smuggling

-However, if USCIS approves your Form I-601, Application for Waiver of Grounds of Inadmissibility, you will be able to apply for permanent resident status, an immigrant visa, temporary protected status (TPS) or other immigration benefits.
+If USCIS approves your Form I-601, Application for Waiver of Grounds of Inadmissibility, you can apply for various statuses.
+Including permanent resident status, an immigrant visa, temporary protected status (TPS), or other immigration benefits.
 To be eligible to apply for the waiver of grounds of inadmissibility, you must be able to prove that:

 - In some cases, you may only have to show that the incident resulting in your inadmissibility occurred more than 15 years ago and that you are rehabilitated.

-- If you are submitting a Waiver of Vaccination Requirement, you must show that you are opposed to all vaccines based on religious beliefs or moral convictions.
+- If you submit a Waiver of Vaccination Requirement, you must show that you oppose all vaccines based on religious beliefs or moral convictions.

 The more documentation you can provide about your situation, the more favorably USCIS will look at your case.
 Your documents should include: